 - Sore cheeks and jaw

 - Neck and shoulder pain

 - Tension headaches

-It’s typically recommended as a complementary treatment to other TMJ disorder therapy, but Botox may be all you need for certain symptoms!
+Keep in mind that Botox relaxes muscles.
+In patients with TMJ disorder symptoms, it helps relax tense jaw muscles and alleviates pain.
+It’s typically recommended as a complementary treatment to other TMJ disorder therapy but it may be all you need for certain symptoms.

-Botox for TMJ disorder symptoms can last up to 3 months.
+In addition, Botox for TMJ disorder symptoms can last up to three months.

 TMJ Appliance Therapy